pnp/blog/content/post/change-your-own-profile-picture-as-a-guest-in-microsoft-teams.md

     change the profile picture of your Guest account
 {{< image alt="image-1.png" src="images/blog/change-your-own-profile-picture-as-a-guest-in-microsoft-teams/image-1.png" >}}
 ## Get ID of user account
-I don\'t know of any place in the UI that shows the id of your Guest account in a tenant, so I had to find a way using the Developer Tools of Chrome/Edge.
+I don't know of any place in the UI that shows the id of your Guest account in a tenant, so I had to find a way using the Developer Tools of Chrome/Edge.
 1. After switching to the Guest tenant, hit the F12 key to open the